 Administrative Data | Agricultural Research Collection – England and Wales

-The AD|ARC (Administrative Data | Agricultural Research Collection) datasets link information on farming activities with de-identified data about the people in farm households.
-The datasets also include three control groups of non-farming individuals living in similarly rural areas.
+The AD|ARC (Administrative Data | Agricultural Research Collection) datasets link information on farm business activities with data about the people in households who operate and generally live on farms.
+All records are de-identified.
+The datasets also include three control groups of non-farming individuals, and a control group of households, living in similarly rural areas.
 Research using the data will enable better understanding of the demographic, health, education and economic characteristics of households associated with different types and sizes of farm business.
 This will provide new insights for decision makers to improve agricultural and rural policies and enhance the wellbeing of farmers and their households.

 Component datasets and linkage

-AD|ARC links de-identified electronic records that are already collected by departments across the governments of the UK.
-The datasets included in AD|ARC are: 2010 EU Farm Structure Surveys (England and Wales), 2010 Rural Payments subsidy data (England and Wales), 2011 Census of Population (England and Wales), 2010-2020 Inter-Departmental Business Register (currently England only; Wales to follow).
-Additional de-identified health and education datasets held by the various UK government administrations will be linked in future where available.
-The availability of additional linked education and health datasets will vary by nation.
+AD|ARC links de-identified electronic records that are already collected by departments and public bodies across the governments of the UK.
+The datasets included in AD|ARC 2011 are: 2010 EU Farm Structure Surveys (England and Wales), 2010 Rural Payments subsidy data (England and Wales), 2011 Census of Population (England and Wales), Inter-Departmental Business Register (currently England only; Wales can be linked separately.
+Dates vary by dataset).
+Additional de-identified health and education datasets held by the various government administrations in the UK may be linked in future where available and where appropriate legal gateways exist.

 Timeframe | 2010 - 2020 (varies by dataset) |